vuestorefront/vue-storefront/doc/Project structure.md

 ## Using git for custom development

 One of the options is to do kind of fork - or just to get the whole repo to your Git service.
 Then if you like to do some VS updates you probably need to just pull the changes from our origins.
-Another option will be available as soon as we manageto separate the core as a npm module
+Another option will be available as soon as we manage to separate the core as a npm module

 ## Structure details